 But the question was this; Stay at the lower lake, admire its beauty and bask in the satisfying feeling of reaching it or do we tackle the path to the upper lakes?

-It only took us 30 minutes to reach the top but it was by far the most challenging part of the walk.
-The path disappeared completely, leaving us to scale the side of the volcanic cone lead only by poles sticking up out of the loose rock.
+It only took us 30 minutes to reach the top but it was by far the most challenging part of the walk, made easier with hiking poles.
+The path disappeared completely, leaving us to scale the side of the volcanic cone, lead only by poles sticking up out of the loose rock.
 It was steep, the rocks would shift beneath our feet and the wind howled passed us, all serving to slow down our progress.
 From the top, it felt like we were on top of the world, even though we were by no means near the summit of Mount Ngauruhoe.

 We didn’t hang around on the walk back.
 It might have been a clear day for most of the walk but as soon as we started heading back to camp the clouds rolled in and rain threatened above us.
 Getting back into the motorhome we were pleased to have the electric heater, thawing out my icy hands would have been a tough job without it!